Sysinfocus/SpotAssist/SQLite/ReadMe.md

 SELECT * FROM sqlite_schema;
 ```

 When you copy the above code, you will see the following output.
+Note: The output is from the `chinook.db` database which is available online for testing purpose.

 ![image](https://user-images.githubusercontent.com/109056087/217724509-79353ed2-752a-4121-82bb-40639a708ebd.png)